How online platform got $3,5K revenue and 70% conversion to signup growth with the Dashly chatbot

 The client wanted to automate the funnel and increase the Conversion Rate of each stage:

-- to signup on the website and adding an Instagram profile to the account;
+- signup to the website and add an Instagram profile to the account;

-- to payment for account cleaning and launching it.
+- pay for account cleaning and launching it.

 These were the tasks the client’s team assigned to Andrew, Dashly’s implementation manager.

-Now, we’ll tell you how we implemented the best campaigns — the ones designed to increase the conversion to sign up to the platform, paid features purchase.
+Now, we’ll tell you how we implemented the best campaigns designed to increase the conversion to sign up to the platform and paid features purchase.

 Check it out: